ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 this limits the number of `ConnectionReceived` events that will occur, but constrained to the group of the Connection associated with this property.
 For a multi-streaming transport, this limits the number of allowed streams.
-A Transport Services API could express `Unlimited` in various ways -- e.g., via an additional Boolean parameter of a function call.
+A Transport Services API could express `Unlimited` in an environment-typical way, e.g., as a Union type or special value.

 ### Isolate Session {#isolate-session}
 Name: